New opening: Palermo Hub - Via Messina 7/d - Palermo

 Making a will on board an aircraft is an exceptional solution for those who find themselves in urgent situations or far from land and wish to make their wishes known.
 However, it is essential to precisely follow all the required procedures, from the presence of witnesses to the proper delivery of documents to the competent authorities.
 Compliance with these rules ensures that the will has full legal effect.

-To learn more about wills, you can contact the Agenzia delle Successioni by filling out the form and requesting a free initial consultation.
+To learn more about wills, you can contact the Agenzia delle Successioni by filling out the form and requesting a initial consultation.

 Customer Service